makeitrepeatable/batch-pipeline/README.md

 # Batch pool auto-scale configuration
 I used an example from the official documentation to scale the batch pool based on the number of active tasks.
 This will set the minimum number of nodes in the pool to 0.
 The max is configurable by setting the ```cappedPoolSize``` variable.
 I set mine to 20 because it lit Batch Explorer up quite nicely.

 I set the ```evaluation_interval``` to PT5M (5 minutes) to ensure that my nodes weren't running for longer than they needed to.

 Other examples can be found [here](https://docs.microsoft.com/en-gb/azure/batch/batch-automatic-scaling).

 # Pipeline definition
-I started by disabling the trigger - I didn't want a new build to be triggered with every commmit:
+I started by disabling the trigger - I didn't want a new build to be triggered with every commit:

 ```YAML
 trigger: none